kraves-oz/companion-module-extron-IN1xxx-switchers/HELP.md

 ## Supported commands

 * **Switch input** Switch input on the switcher.
 You can select 1-8 instead of 1-4, this to support the IN1608 also.
+* **Switch Logo** Select and switch to logo on the switcher.
+You can select from up to 20 preloaded logos

 > This module is using Extron SIS commands